 Skyfall had a lot of Goldeneye in it.
 Both films focus on hacking and cyber warfare in some way, the villains were former Double-0s who felt betrayed by their nation.
 Both films had a long build to Bond meeting the villains.
 The meetups happened at the halfway point in both films and it was shown to be a moment of importance.
 Trevelyan was in the shadows and Bond was shocked to see his old friend was alive, whilst in Skyfall Silva had a more theatrical introduction.

-Martin Campbell is probably the most well-regarded director amongst the Bond fandom.
+Martin Campbell is probably the most well-regarded director in the Bond fandom.
 He made two of the greatest films in the franchise.
 Campbell had a revisionist approach to the franchise.
 This approach was more obvert with Casino Royale because it was meant to be radically different, but it was present in Goldeneye.
-An early example of Bond revisionism in Goldeneye was when Bond met M (Judi Dench) and she said ‘you’re a sexist, misogynist dinosaur.
+An early example of Bond revisionism in Goldeneye was when Bond meets M (Judi Dench) and she says ‘you’re a sexist, misogynist dinosaur.
 A relic of the Cold War.’
 She boiled Bond down to his worst aspects.
 Trevelyan taunted Bond during their interactions after they met in Saint Petersburg.

 My favourite deconstructive moment was a small one.
-It was when Natalya (Izabella Scorupco) asked why he was so cold, and he stated it was the only way he can cope with his profession.
+It was when Natalya (Izabella Scorupco) asked why he was so cold, and he stated it was the only way he could cope with his profession.
 It was a small, yet powerful character moment.
 Another little revisionist moment was showing there were changes within MI6 because Dench’s M was new to the job and she had a frosty relationship with Bond.
 It was similar to the Bond/M relationship in Never Say Never Again.

-Goldeneye did follow Licence to Kill’s lead with having a personal connection between Bond and the villain.
+Goldeneye follows Licence to Kill’s lead with having a personal connection between Bond and the villain.
 In Licence to Kill Bond wanted revenge because Sanchez tortured his best friend and killed his wife.
 Goldeneye took this idea even further because Bond and Trevelyan had a friendly relationship and M warned Bond not to seek revenge.
 The final fight between them was a close-fought thing which Trevelyan nearly won.
 Their final exchange was poignant for the characters with Trevelyan saying ‘For England James?’ and Bond replying ‘No, for me.’
 As in what happened with Sanchez, Trevelyan’s death was personal for Bond.

 As stated earlier some critics doubted Bond could survive in a post-Cold War world.
 It was a silly argument since there were plenty of Bond films that didn’t use the Cold War as a plot device.
-Examples being Dr. No, On Her Majesty’s Secret Service, and Live and Let Die.
+Examples are Dr. No, On Her Majesty’s Secret Service, and Live and Let Die.
 Instead of running from the issue, Goldeneye embraced the new world order.
 The title sequence showed the change with the symbols of communism getting destroyed and the chaos in Russia was a major part of the film’s plot.
 This nearly didn’t happen because the original plot was closer to True Lies but the filmmakers had to change it due to the release of the 1994 classic.

 The idea of Russia being in disarray was a popular plotline in action films and thrillers in the mid-to-late ‘90s.
 Films like Crimson Tide, Air Force One, The Saint, and The Peacemaker all showed Russia’s internal issues nearly having consequences for the rest of the world.

-The other way Goldeneye was connected to real-life events was through M. Back in the ‘90s Stella Rimington was appointed to be the first female Director-General of MI5.
+The other way Goldeneye was connected to real-life events was through M. Back in the ‘90s, Stella Rimington was appointed to be the first female Director-General of MI5.
 Judi Dench’s casting as M was a little tribute to her.

 Goldeneye had a budget of $60 million which was considered modest for the time.
 The follow-up film, Tomorrow Never Dies had a budget that was nearly double that.
 Goldeneye used a lot of model work and practical effects and it still holds up today.
 For instance, when the Russian fighter jets get destroyed by the Goldeneye weapon system.